ryannix123/single-node-openshift/SNOing.md

-# Add a non-admin account to your system
+# Add a non-admin account to your OpenShift system